desihub/speclite/docs/filters.rst

 |description | Brief description of this filter response.                              |
 +------------+-------------------------------------------------------------------------+

-The following sections summarize the filters included with the ``speclite`` code distribution.
+The following sections summarize the standard filters included with the ``speclite`` code distribution.
 Refer to the :doc:`API documentation <api>` of the filters module for details and examples of how to load an use these filters.
+See :ref:`below <custom-filters>` for instructions on working with your own custom filters.

 SDSS Filters
 ------------